10.000 Moving Cities – Same but Different, VR (Virtual Reality)

 How it works

-Using a HTC Vive data google that hangs from the ceiling the user can walk inside a 6x6m space.
-People standing outside the installation can also see in a projection the user’s perspective.
-A 5.1 sound system transmit the sound to the exhibit space.
-Two sensors localize the user’s position and transmit it to the Unreal rendering engine that teleports the user into the cities of its own choice.
+Using an HTC Vive Data Google suspended from the ceiling, the user can walk around a 6x6m space.
+People standing outside the installation can also see the user’s perspective in a projection.
+A 5.1 sound system transmits the sound into the exhibition space.
+Two sensors localise the user’s position and transmit it to the Unreal rendering engine, which teleports the user to the cities of their choice.
+The interface of 10.000 Moving Cities – Same but Different is controlled solely by moving one’s head, focusing on a target city on a world map.
+For a selected city, posts from social networks are searched in real time and audio visualised in an abstract urban environment.

 Credits